 Emergency Humanitarian Assistance (Professional development)

-As the global humanitarian aid and research environment changes and develops, it is important for both new and existing practitioners in the field to keep up to date with the latest thinking and research.
+As the global humanitarian aid and research environments change and develop, it is important for both new and existing practitioners in the field to keep up to date with the latest developments and thinking.

 Our continuing professional development opportunities enable humanitarian professionals to gain training informed by the latest research and discussion in the field.